Scientific Name

 The flowers are borne on spirally curving stems resembling a scorpion's tail or a half-unfurled fiddlehead fern leaf.
 They are deep blue-purple with a yellow center.

-Place Forget-Me-Not in a south or east-facing window where they receive full or partial sunlight.
+Place Forget-Me-Not in a south- or east-facing window where it receives full or partial sunlight.

-Water the soil deeply when its top 3 inches (7.5 cm) feels dry to your touch, watering until the water drips through the bottom of the pots.
+Water the soil deeply when the top 3 inches (7.5 cm) feels dry to the touch, watering until water drips out of the bottom of the pots.
 Don't allow the plants to stand in water.
 Reduce watering to about once or twice each month in winter while the plants are dormant.
 Resume regular watering in spring.

 Remove the spent or old flowers at their stems, pinching them off with your fingernails.
 Then, throw away the removed flowers.
 Removing spent flowers encourages new blooms to form.

-Fertilize the Forget-Me-Not once each month only if their leaves appear wilted or yellow or the plants grow very slowly during spring or summer.
+Fertilize the Forget-Me-Not once each month, only if its leaves appear wilted or yellow, or if the plants grow very slowly during spring or summer.
 Mix one teaspoon of 5-10-10 water-soluble fertilizer with 1 gallon of water.
-Use the mixture to fertilize the plants in place of one watering session, applying only the amount you usually would use to water the plants.
+Use the mixture to fertilize the plants in place of a single watering session, applying only the amount you would normally use to water them.
 Don't feed during winter while the plants are dormant.

 See more at How to Grow and Care for Forget-Me-Not Plants.